NLeSC/collab-demos/summerinthecity/README.md

 When hovering over the map, a pop-up shows some summary statistics, such as the population count, the area fraction of urbanization (houses, streets), vegetation (trees, grass, gardens, parks), and water.

 ## known quirks
 - UHI vector overlay only visible for intermediate zoom levels.
-If you zoom out too much, you see only 'gemeentes' without color information on heat; zoom in too much and you see only houses.
+If you zoom out too much, you see only 'gemeentes' without color information on temperature; zoom in too much and you see only houses.

 # technologically interesting aspects

-- bringing together various data sources
+_bringing together various data sources_

   - kadaster (what building is located where?)
   - [AHN](http://ahn.maps.arcgis.com/apps/webappviewer/index.html?id=c3c98b8a4ff84ff4938fafe7cc106e88) (what is the local surface elevation of the landscape (including objects such as buildings, trees, etc)?
   -  aerial photography (how green is a given area?)
   -  _citizen science_: [Weather Underground](http://www.wunderground.com/) observations
   -  Wageningen University's sensor network of 30 weather stations located in and around the city of Wageningen

-- compute at high resolution
+_high resolution modeling requires a lot of compute power_

-  - Cartesius 96 cores 5x realtime
+  - A 2-days ahead prediction takes about 10 hours waltime on 96 cores of the [Cartesius](https://userinfo.surfsara.nl/systems/cartesius) supercomputer, so approximately 5x realtime.

 # science